 9.3 At the end of each OUPS year Regional Treasurers must submit a detailed account of all income and expenditure to the National Treasurer, even if a grant is not being applied for.
 This should include details of the Bank(s)/Building Society(ies) accounts held.

-9.6 Once formed, the Regional Committee and its Regional Representative shall be subject to annual re-election by OUPS members living in, or associated with the Region in question, at a Regional Annual General Meeting organised by the outgoing Regional Committee.
+9.6 Once formed, the Regional Committee members shall be subject to annual re-election by OUPS members living in, or associated with the Region in question, at a Regional Annual General Meeting organised by the outgoing Regional Committee.

 9.7 If upon a Regional Committee being dissolved, whether by a Special General Meeting or the Committee becoming inactive, there remains after satisfaction of all debts and liabilities any assets whatsoever these shall be given to the OUPS Executive Committee to be held in trust for any future committee covering that region.
 If the Executive Committee has already become dissolved the remaining assets should be dealt with as under section 10 (Winding up) of this constitution.
 The last elected officers will be held responsible for ensuring compliance with this paragraph.

-9.9 The Regional Committees are to be represented at the Executive Committee by a single representative elected by the Regional Committees.
+9.9 A single Regional Representative may be elected by the Regional Committees to represent them at the Executive Committee if this role is required by the Executive Committee, or if there are more than five regional committees of whom a majority vote in favour of having this role.
 If the elected Regional Representative is unable to attend an Executive Committee meeting a substitute may be nominated.
 This substitute may act and vote on behalf of the Regional Committees.

 OUPS may be dissolved by a resolution passed by a two-thirds majority of those present and voting at a Special General Meeting convened for the purpose of which 21 days notice shall have been given to the members.
 Such resolution may give instructions for the disposal of any assets held by or in the name of OUPS, provided that if any property remains after the satisfaction of all debts and liabilities, property shall not be paid to or distributed amongst members of OUPS but shall be given to or transferred to some other charitable institution or institutions having objects similar to some or all of the objects of OUPS.
 Nothing in this constitution shall authorize an application of the property of the charity for purposes which are not charitable in accordance with section 7 of the Charities and Trustees Investment (Scotland) Act 2005.